beego/beedoc/en-US/mvc/model/querybuilder.md

 # Query Builder

-**QueryBuilder** provides an API for fluently construting SQL DML (Data Manipulation Language).
-It provides a set of methods enables developers to easily construct SQL query without compromising readability.
+**QueryBuilder** provides an API for convenient and fluent constrution of SQL queries.
+It consists of a set of methods enabling developers to easily construct SQL queries without compromising readability.

-It serves as an alternative to ORM, you may choose the one you prefer.
-We recommend using ORM for simple CRUD operations, whereas QueryBuilder for complex queries with subqueries, nested queries and deep joins.
+It serves as an alternative to ORM.
+ORM is more for simple CRUD operations, whereas QueryBuilder is for complex queries with subqueries and multi-joins.

 Usage exmple: